OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 1. **Table Widget**:
    - Provides a structured view of data in rows and columns.
    - Ideal for displaying detailed datasets.
-   - Can be configured to display charts with built in AgGrid Charting.
+   - Can be configured to display charts with Native Charting.
    - [Learn more about Table Widgets](Widgets/table/table.md)

 <img className="pro-border-gradient" width="600" alt="table" src="https://openbb-assets.s3.us-east-1.amazonaws.com/docs/pro/simple-table.png" />

-2. **Chart Widget**:
+2. **Chart Widgets**:
    - Offers graphical representation of data.
    - Supports Plotly charts and can be configured to display different types of charts.
 (More types are coming soon.)
    - [Learn more about Chart Widgets](Widgets/chart.md)